 - VII.
 Vendor Limiting Criteria Vendor limiting criteria is established by the State agency to determine the maximum number and distribution of vendors it authorizes. - a.
 When a vendor requests application for participation, the State Agency will examine the following Vendor Limiting Criteria to determine if the vendor is needed for the clinic service area prior to authorization: - i.
 Participant/vendor zip code ratio limitation: If the participant/vendor ratio is less than 200:1 for matching participant/vendor zip codes, the Utah WIC program will not authorize new vendors within the zip code location unless the vendor is eligible for a limiting criteria exception. - ii.
 Limiting Criteria Exceptions: Exceptions to the zip code participant/vendor ratio are: 1) Military Commissaries; 2) if there is not active WIC vendor within twenty (20) miles; 3) the pricing of all WIC foods required to be stocked at the applicant vendor are below the maximum allowable prices of the peer group of the lowest peer group vendor in the zip code location.
 If a store is authorized under this exception, the state agency will ensure that subsequent price increases do not rise to levels that would make the store ineligible for authorization. - iii.
 Out of state vendors which are needed for participant access may be considered for authorization on the program. - VIII.
 Vendor Selection Criteria Vendor selection criteria means the criteria established by the State agency to select individual vendors for authorization.
 Having completed the Vendor Limiting Criteria, the vendor is now in a position to be evaluated for selection to the Utah WIC Program. - a.
 The vendor applicant agrees to meet or exceed the minimum Selection Criteria in order to be accepted as a Utah authorized WIC vendor: - i.
-Competitive price and maximum allowable reimbursement price limitations: The price of each WIC eligible food item does not exceed three standard deviations (3 SD) of the average cost of the same WIC eligible food in other WIC authorized vendors in the same peer group. - ii.
+Competitive price and maximum allowable reimbursement price limitations: The price of each WIC eligible food item does not exceed 125% of the average price of the same WIC eligible food item at other WIC authorized vendors in the same peer group.
+The vendor understands and agrees to accept as payment in full for each food item an amount not to exceed the lesser of the item price charged by the vendor or an amount equaling 115% of the average price charged by other vendors in the peer group. - ii.
 Minimum variety, quantity, and quality of supplemental foods: Vendor has on the shelf and in stock the minimum variety and quantity of WIC eligible food items with prices plainly marked on the product or shelf according to the assigned vendor peer group. - iii.
-Vendor has WIC items on the shelf that are not dented, previously opened, markings or stamp of a another store name, out of date items, altered case lot numbers or expiration dates, altered or marked through UPC codes, or items sold as damaged goods. - iv.
+Vendor has WIC items on the shelf that are not dented, previously opened, markings or stamp of a another store name, out of date items, altered case lot numbers or expiration dates, altered or marked through UPC codes, or items sold as damaged goods.

+iv.
 Business Integrity: